cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 ### The Phases of a Consumer Chain
 In Permissionless ICS, launching an Opt In chain is **only** possible through a transaction and not through a `ConsumerAdditionProposal`.
-Similarly, modifying or stopping an Opt In chain is only possible through transactions and not through governance proposals.
 Nevertheless, Permissionless ICS does not eliminate the `ConsumerAdditionProposal` governance proposal, as proposals are still necessary for Top N chains.
 Because of this, this ADR outlines a solution that attempts to preserve as much of the governance proposal code as possible.
+Additionally, to make the distinction between governance-proposed versus transaction-launched chains clearer, in Permissionless ICS, we can only add, modify, or remove Top N chains with governance proposals (i.e., `ConsumerAdditionProposal`, `ConsumerModificationProposal`, and `ConsumerRemovalProposal`) and we can only add, modify, or remove Opt In chains with transactions.
-In what follows, what we describe applies to both governance-proposed consumer (i.e., Top N) chains and transaction-based (i.e., Opt In) chains.
+In what follows, we describe changes that apply to both governance-proposed (i.e., Top N) and transaction-based (i.e., Opt In) consumer chains.

 A consumer chain can reside in three phases: i) _prelaunched_, ii) _launched_, and iii) _stopped_ phase as seen in the diagram below:
 ![Phases of a consumer chain](./adr18_phases_of_a_consumer_chain.png)

 When a Top N chain is first proposed through a `ConsumerAdditionProposal` or an Opt In chain is added through a transaction, the consumer chain resides in the _prelaunched_ phase.
 At this state, validators can choose to opt in on the consumer chain.
 Additionally,